DevelopIntelligenceBoulder/itc-women-returning-react-exercises/day-3/04-react-bootstrap/README.md

 # Exercise: React Bootstrap

-In this exercise, students will add the React Bootstrap component library to their applications and learn to leverage pre-styled components.
+In this exercise, you will add the React Bootstrap component library to their applications and learn to leverage pre-styled components.

 ## Instructions